Principal and Interest vs Interest Only: A Complete Guide (2026)

 • The principal (the amount you originally borrowed)

 From your very first payment, you start chipping away at your debt.
-In the early years, a larger portion of your repayment goes toward interest.
-However, over time, as your loan balance decreases, a greater portion of your payment is allocated toward reducing the principal.
+In the early years, more of each repayment goes toward interest.
+As the loan balance shrinks, a larger portion goes toward the principal.

 This means: